checkmarble/marble-frontend/packages/app-builder/README.md

 # App builder

-This is the app builder package.
+This is the app builder package, it contains the main application code.

 ## Getting started